 FINAL DIAGNOSIS: Glioblastoma with a promiant oligodendroglial component

 Note: Unfortunately this case predates routine IDH and 1p19q codeletion assessment.
-Although this tumour is entirely consistent with an IDH wild-type glioblastoma without establishing IDH wild-type status (primary glioblastoma IDH wild-type), or IDH mutant but 1p19q not-co-deleted (secondary glioblastoma IDH mutant) the diagnosis can not be made with certainty according to the current (2016) WHO classification of CNS tumours.
+Although this tumor is entirely consistent with an IDH wild-type glioblastoma without establishing IDH wild-type status (primary glioblastoma IDH wild-type), or IDH mutant but 1p19q not-co-deleted (secondary glioblastoma IDH mutant) the diagnosis can not be made with certainty according to the current (2016) WHO classification of CNS tumors.